zelenushechka/kyverno-keptn-workshop/docs/final-exam.md

 1. The first policy should create a load test job as soon as a flag is changed in the flagdefinition custom resource.
 2. The second policy should check if the load test job is completed and trigger a KeptnAnalysis.
 3. The third policy should check the result of the KeptnAnalysis and roll back the flagdefinition to it's previous state.
+To do this, we have already prepared a Job which you can find in the root of the repository.

 ## Tips and Tricks